treehousedev/treehouse/web/docs/user.md

 2. Use Command/Control + K to open the command palette, and choose "Create field"
 3. Add your field value in the value section

-## Live Search
+## Smart Nodes

-Live Search allow you to create an auto-updating search of all the nodes in your workspace.
+Smart Nodes allow you to create an auto-updating search of all the nodes in your workspace.
 Simply type your search term, or use the format "fieldname:valuename" to filter specifically by field values.
-The Live Search will update automatically as your node content changes.
+The Smart Node will update automatically as your node content changes.
 This is a simple but super powerful way to view your data in new configurations.

-To create a search node:
+To create a Smart Node:
-1. Create a new node where you want your search node, and type your search value
+1. Create a new node where you want your Smart Node, and type your search value
-2. Use Command/Control + K to open the command palette, and choose "Create Search Node"
+2. Use Command/Control + K to open the command palette, and choose "Create Smart Node"

-### Tips for using Live Search
+### Tips for using Smart Nodes
 * You can filter on multiple fieldname values (using AND, not OR) like so: "fieldname:valuename fieldname:valuename" etc.
+* If your fieldname has spaces, put quotes around it (fieldname:"Value name")
 * Search terms are case-insensitive

 ## Calendar